On the Fourier Transform of Bessel Functions over Complex Numbers---II: the General Case

-We now return to Corollary \ref{cor: main}.
-Some remarks on the convergence of \eqref{eq: main 2} for $f \in \mathscr S (\BC)$ are in order.
-In view of the asymptotics of $\bfJ_{\mu,\, m} \lp z \rp$ at zero and infinity, the right hand side of \eqref{eq: main 2} absolutely converges for all $\mu$ and $m$, but the absolute convergence of left hand side only holds for $|\Re \mu | < \frac 1 2$.
+Some remarks on the convergence of \eqref{eq: main 2} for $f \in \SS (\BC)$ are in order.
+In view of the asymptotics of $\bfJ_{\mu,\shskip m} \lp z \rp$ at zero and infinity, the right hand side of \eqref{eq: main 2} absolutely converges for all $\mu$ and $m$, but the absolute convergence of left hand side only holds for $|\Re \mu | < \frac 1 2$.

-To prove \eqref{eq: main 2} for $f \in \mathscr S (\BC)$ in Corollary \ref{cor: main}, it suffices to verify the identity,
+To prove \eqref{eq: main 2} for $f \in \SS (\BC)$ in Corollary \ref{cor: main}, it suffices to verify the identity,

 Note that \eqref{3eq: identity} is a direct consequence of the identity \eqref{eq: main 1} in Theorem \ref{thm: main 1} if one were able to change the order of integrations.
-However, the decay of $\bfJ_{\mu,\, m} (z)$ at infinity is too slow to guarantee absolute convergence and the change of integration order.
+However, the decay of $\bfJ_{\mu,\shskip m} (z)$ at infinity is too slow to guarantee absolute convergence and the change of integration order.
 In order to get absolute convergence, our idea is to produce some decaying factor by partial integrations.

 Since the idea is straightforward, we shall only give a sketch of the proof as below and leave the details to the readers.
 Starting from the integral on the left hand side of \eqref{3eq: identity}, we write the inner integral in the Cartesian coordinates and apply the combination of partial integrations that have the effect of dividing $ 4 \pi^2 x^2 + 1$.
-To be precise, letting $z = x e^{i\phi} $ and $u = y e^{i \theta}$, define the differential operator $\mathrm{D} = - (\partial / \partial u) (\partial / \partial \overline u) + 1$ so that $\mathrm{D} \lp e (- \Tr (z u)) \rp = \lp 4 \pi^2 z \overline z + 1 \rp e (- \Tr (z u))$, then, by partial integrations, the left side of \eqref{3eq: identity} is equal to
+To be precise, letting $z = x e^{i\phi} $ and $u = y e^{i \theta}$, define the differential operator $\mathrm{D} = - (\partial / \partial u) (\partial / \partial \overline u) + 1$ so that $\mathrm{D} \lp e (- \Tr (z u)) \rp = ( 4 \pi^2 z \overline z + 1 ) e (- \Tr (z u))$, then, by partial integrations, the left side of \eqref{3eq: identity} is equal to